BitconFeng/vasto/README.md

 # Hashing algorithm

-Vasto used [Jumping Consistent Hash](https://arxiv.org/abs/1406.2294) to allocate data.
+Vasto used  to allocate data.
 This algorithm
 1. requires no storage.
 The master only need soft state to manage all store servers.
 It is OK to restart master.
 1. evenly distribute the data into buckets.
 1. when the number of bucket changes, it can also evenly dividing the workload.